WaylonWalker/waylonwalkerv2/src/pages/blog/testproject-io-py-actions.md

 ## A single test flow in the dashboard

-As you drill in you can see individual tests that have been ran, select them and see individual reports for each test.
+As you drill in you can see individual tests that have been run, select them, and see individual reports for each test.
 Personally I really like the layout on the side.
-It converts the steps ran by the driver into a human readable "flowchart", and each step can be opened up to see their values.
+It converts the steps ran by the driver into a human-readable _flowchart_, and each step can be opened up to see their values.
 It would be nice if it picked up my pytest assertions, but picking up what it did was great.

 <p style='text-align: center'>